paybygroup/slate/source/index.html.md

 404|[Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)|Not found|[Error](#schemaerror)

 <aside class="warning">
-To perform this operation, you must be authenticated by means of one of the following methods: http
+To perform this operation, you must be authenticated by HTTP Basic Authorization header.
 </aside>

 ## UpdatePurchase